-Seating positions are defined differently among the United States of America, European Union, and Japan.
-Although Japan and the European Union proposed the defining of seating positions by the number of safety belt anchorages, the United States of America pointed out the inability to determine the number of passengers on a bench seat by the proposed definition.
+Seating positions are defined differently among the United States of America, the European Union, and Japan.
+It was proposed that seating positions be defined by the number of safety belt anchorages.
+It was pointed out that there is the inability to determine the number of passengers on a bench seat using the proposed definition.
 An alternative of defining the number of seating positions based on the width of a bench seat was discussed.
-The tripartites nevertheless failed to form a consensus.
-It was decided that further discussion on the defining of seating positions be suspended until a gtr related to seats would be formulated.
-Since seating positions would be used as a condition for determining a vehicle category, it was decided that for the time being seating positions be counted only if the seats are supported by seat anchorages.
+Consensus could not be reached.
+Further discussion on the defining of seating positions are recommended to be suspended until a gtr related to seats is formulated.
 With respect to the number of passengers on a bench seat, it is possible that a vehicle may be placed in different categories depending on the definition of seating capacity for bench seats.
-The group believes that since vehicle manufacturers will most likely try to achieve compliance with the most stringent regulation in order to export to the greatest possible number of nations, problems will not arise even if the defining of seating positions is suspended.
+All seating positions supported by a seat anchorage are used to determine the vehicle category.
+The group believes that since vehicle manufacturers will most likely try to achieve compliance with the most stringent regulation in order to export to the greatest possible number of nations, problems will not arise if the defining of seating positions is suspended.